Ortega-Dan/CalendarWorkHoursCounter/README.md

 ```
 ______________________________________________________

-## Interesting Info
+## Handy numbers about work time
-Based on an analysis of the year 2020.
-Which is a leap year.
+Based on a review of the year 2020.
+Which is a leap year.\

-We've got the following **averages** for general usage.
+The following **averages** result.

-In a Monday-Friday 8-hours-a-day schedule:\
+In a Monday-Friday 8-hours-a-day schedule, a **work month** has:\
-A working month is 4.366666 working weeks.\
+4.366666 weeks.\
-A working month is 21.833333 working days.\
+21.833333 work days.\
-A working month is 174.666666 working hours.
+174.666666 work hours.